querkmachine/beeps.website/src/every-element/data/noscript.md

 ```
 <!-- prettier-ignore-end -->

-Notably, `noscript` does _not_ display for browsers where JavaScript is available, but scripts failed to load or run without erroring.
+Notably, `noscript` content does _not_ display for browsers where JavaScript is available but scripts failed to load or run.
 You need to handle those use cases yourself.